Nicole Kidman: Critical acclaim and worldwide recognition (1995–2003)

 The following year, Kidman garnered critical acclaim for her portrayal of Virginia Woolf in Stephen Daldry's The Hours, co-starring alongside Meryl Streep and Julianne Moore.
-Kidman wore prosthetics, which were applied to her nose, to portray the author during the 1920s in England, making her look almost unrecognisable.
+Kidman wore prosthetics, which were applied to her nose, to portray the author during the 1920s in England, making her look almost unrecognizable.
 The film was a critical success, earning several awards and nominations, including a nomination for the Academy Award for Best Picture.
 The New York Times wrote that "Ms. Kidman, in a performance of astounding bravery, evokes the savage inner war waged by a brilliant mind against a system of faulty wiring that transmits a searing, crazy static into her brain."
-She won numerous critic and industry awards for her performance, including her first BAFTA Award, third Golden Globe Award, and the Academy Award for Best Actress, becoming the first Australian to win the award.
-During her Oscar's acceptance speech, she referenced the Iraq War which was occurring at the time when speaking about the importance of art saying, "Why do you come to the Academy Awards when the world is in such turmoil?
+She won numerous critic and industry awards for her performance, including her first BAFTA, third Golden Globe Award, and the Academy Award for Best Actress, becoming the first Australian to win the award.
+During her Oscar's acceptance speech, she referenced the currently-ongoing Iraq War when speaking about the importance of art saying, "Why do you come to the Academy Awards when the world is in such turmoil?
 Because art is important.
 And because you believe in what you do and you want to honour that, and it is a tradition that needs to be upheld."
 That same year, she was named the World's Most Beautiful Person by People magazine.